 - Professional hobbyists want decent a search mechanism and full access to data and related data

-- Explorers want to know what’s happening, what’s new, to be shown something interesting
+- Explorers want to know what’s happening, what’s new, to be shown something interesting and unusual

 Clearly that’s not an exhaustive list, but you can start to see how we might use design to address these different audiences’ needs.

 The following diagram shows the balance of visitors to Hove Museum.